albar965/littlenavmap-manual/src/en/SCENERY.rst

 .. warning::

-    Close *Little Navmap* when updating, copying or replacing its databases manually or using other programs. *Little Navmap* might crash or show wrong data otherwise.
+    Close *Little Navmap* when updating, copying or replacing its databases manually or using other programs to replace the databases. *Little Navmap* might crash or show wrong data otherwise.

 .. figure:: ../images/loadscenery.jpg